The Meat Smoking

 dehydrate and kill the bacteria that make food spoil.
 In general, though,

-use of the word "cure" refers to processing the meat with either sodium
+use of the word "cure" refers to processing the meat with either

 nitrite or sodium nitrate.